tomka/olelo/README.markdown

 Git-Wiki is a wiki that stores pages in a [Git][] repository.

-See the demo installation at <http://git-wiki.kicks-ass.org/>.
+See the demo installation at <http://git.awiki.org/> or <http://git-wiki.kicks-ass.org/>.

 Features
 --------

 A lot of the features are implemented as plugins.

-- History
-- Show diffs
+- Edit, move or delete pages
-- Edit page, upload files
+- Upload files
-- Section editing
+- History (also as RSS/Atom changelog)
 - Plugin system
-- Multiple renderers
+- Support for multiple text engines (Creole, Markdown, Textile, ...)
+- Section editing for creole markup
-- LaTeX/Graphviz
+- Embedded LaTeX/Graphviz graphics
 - Syntax highlighting (embedded code blocks)
+- Images can be uploaded
-- Image support, SVG support
+- Image resizing, SVG to bitmap conversion
 - Auto-generated table of contents (via nokogiri)
-- Templates
+- Templates via include-tag
 - XML tag soup can be used to extend Wiki syntax

 Installation